asuc-octo/berkeleytime/docs/src/README.md

 #### Without Containerization

-To build and view the docs locally, `mdBook` must be installed by following the guide [here](https://rust-lang.github.io/mdBook/guide/installation.html).
-It is recommended to [build the source from Rust](https://rust-lang.github.io/mdBook/guide/installation.html#build-from-source-using-rust), but this requires Rust to be installed locally.
+To build and view the docs locally, `mdBook` must be installed by following the guide [here](https://rust-lang.github.io/mdBook/guide/installation.html#build-from-source-using-rust).
+It is necessary to install Rust locally as there is a dependency that is installed with `cargo`.
+Thus, it is highly recommended to [build mdbook from Rust](https://rust-lang.github.io/mdBook/guide/installation.html#build-from-source-using-rust).

 ```sh
 # Install mdbook-alerts dependency with cargo